WV pol charged after anger over racist signs turns physical

 CHARLESTON, W.Va.
-(AP) - Authorities say a West Virginia lawmaker has been charged for kicking a door into a statehouse staffer and elbowing a legislator because he was mad about racist signs at the Capitol.
+(AP) - A West Virginia lawmaker has been charged for kicking a door into a statehouse staffer and elbowing a delegate because he was mad about racist signs at the Capitol, authorities said.

-A criminal complaint filed Friday in Charleston charges Democratic Del.
+A criminal complaint filed Friday charges Democratic Del.
 Mike Caputo with misdemeanor battery for the incident in March.

-Caputo has admitted to kicking the door because he was upset about a display on “WV GOP Day” that falsely linked U.S. Rep. Ilhan Omar with the Sept.
+Caputo has admitted to kicking the door because he was upset about a display outside the House chamber on “WV GOP Day” that falsely linked U.S. Rep. Ilhan Omar with the Sept.
 11 terrorist attacks.

-Omar is one of the first Muslim congresswomen ever elected.
+Police said Caputo was “talking loud and saying nasty things” as he walked up to the chamber and forcibly pushed one of the doors, causing it to hit a House doorman.
+The staffer sought medical attention at a hospital, according to the complaint.
+It is unclear if he was injured.

-Police say Caputo hit the staffer with the door then pushed Del.
-Sharon Malcolm with his elbow.
-The complaint says Malcolm wasn’t initially hurt but that she’s since experienced pain.
+Caputo then pushed Del.
+Sharon Malcolm with his elbow after telling her to get out of his way, police said.
+Malcolm, a Republican, initially said she wasn’t hurt but has since said that she experienced pain and is still under a physician’s care for her injury.

 Sign up for Daily Newsletters